firstdraft/guides/getting-automated-feedback.md

 Run `bin setup` to get your project setup.
 ![](/assets/bin-setup.png)

 Run `rails grade:all`.
 You'll get asked for your access token, so just enter in the token you were given when you first loaded the Canvas assignment.
-If you lost the tab, you can always go back to the assignment in Canvas, reload it and find your token again.

 ![](/assets/rails-grade.png)